mshlis/mshlis.github.io/README.md

 ### Project 2 (Research): [Intermediate Loss Sampling](https://mshlis.github.io/ILSampling)
 **Keywords:** Differentiable Sampling
 For this project I introduce a new sampling technique that does not impact the forward pass but defines the problem as a multistep optimization one.
-Doing this allows for efficient calculation of gradients that utilizes directly the loss' gradient.
-This work solves a similar problem as Gumbel Softmax.
+Doing this allows for efficient calculation of gradients that utilize directly the loss' gradient.
+This work aims to solve a similar problem as Gumbel Softmax.
 Different from that approach this does not have the same draw-integrity/gradient smoothness tradeoff.
 I show this with a toy example on a problem where soft-sampling would actually be advantagous.
 Intermediate Loss Sampling performs just as well if not better.
 The algorithms construction is as so:

 <p align="center">
   <img src="./ILS.png" width="650px" height="250px">
 </p>

 I hope to add more test cases soon.
-Other positives of this method include that it can extend to non-categorical random variables as well, even ones without a reparametrization trick, assuming you can find a loss function that is closed-form differentiable with respect to the parameters you are learning.
+Other positives of this method include that it can extend to non-categorical random variables assuming you can find a loss function that is closed-form differentiable with respect to the parameters you are learning.